syncfusion-content/maui-docs/MAUI/RadialGauge/animation.md

 ## Animation duration

-The `AnimationDuration` property of pointer allows to control the animation duration (in milliseconds).
+The pointers `AnimationDuration` property allows you to control the animation duration (in milliseconds).
 The default value of animation duration is 1000ms.

 {% tabs %}